Vanna Thamizh Pattu: Production

 The P.Vasu-Balu-Prabhu team comes together again ten years after they made 'Chinna Thambi'.
 The new film, 'Vanna Thamizh Paattu', is the eighth Vasu-Prabhu combination.
 Apart from wielding the megaphone, Vasu pens the story, screenplay and dialogues.
 The film is produced by K.Balu for Aishwaria Combines.
 The banner had earlier made 'Pandithurai', 'Uthamarasu', 'Paramparai' and of course the highly successful 'Chinna Thambi'.
 Shooting has been planned at exotic locations in Ooty, Mysore and Goa.
 Prabhu plays the dual role of father and son in the film.
 Two heroines are paired with him, both debutantes.
 One is Mani Chandhana and the other, Vyjayanthi.
 Anandraj, Radha Ravi, Bharati, Jyoti, Vadivelu, Thyagu, Bhanu and Ashwini form the supporting cast.

 Vyjayanti had earlier worked under the stage name of Poonam in Tamil cinema.
 Despite working on Balasekaran's Solli Vidu and Thirunaal, her earlier films did not have a theatrical release.

 Soundtrack

 The film score and the soundtrack were composed by S. A. Rajkumar.
 The soundtrack, released in 2000, features 6 tracks with lyrics written by Vaali.

 Reception

 Cinema Today wrote "The story selected by P.Vasu is a well worn-out one.
 Hence monotony.
 The songs introduced as an element of difference have turned him upside down. prabhu and Vadivelu have emerged as his saviors."
 Lollu Express called it "Irritating and old story".
+The Hindu wrote, "Director P. Vasu (who has also written the story, dialogue and screenplay) who made such films as Chinna Thambi, is too caught up in the melodrama.
+The film therefore drags.
+Maybe some tight editing could have helped!".
+Malini Mannath of Chennai Online wrote "'Vannathamizh Paattu' is so much a Vasu style movie that for those who have seen the director's earlier efforts, particularly 'Chinna Thambi' there will be a sense of deja vu".
+India Info wrote "Music by S.A.Rajkumar is a letdown and camerawork by Vijay is average.
+Prabhu, who has done such rustic roles before does it with ease.
+Ravi and Anandraj too do a good job.
+The heroine has nothing much to do and Vadivelu's comedy raises a few laughs".